technoarchive/.github/profile/README.md

 # technoarchive

-mostly for old huds i manage to find, maybe some get updated. or maybe i move huds here in the future that arent related
+mostly for miscellaneous things: old huds i manage to find, lesser important one-off edits, or maybe i move huds here in the future that arent related

 who knows.......